Holmesdale Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Holmesdale Building Society’s changes.
-While utilising the software is not a condition for acceptance on the Holmesdale Building Society panel, demonstrating you can remain up to date with Holmesdale Building Society’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your panel standing.
+This software facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Holmesdale Building Society’s changes.
+Even though utilising the tool is not a condition for acceptance on the Holmesdale Building Society panel, demonstrating you can remain up to date with Holmesdale Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+The software creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Holmesdale Building Society

-Banks and building societies frequently change their requirements.
+Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Holmesdale Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes